-Before any investment in hotels and similar lodging facilities is made, the traveling and vacation habits of the prospective guests should be studied to tailor the facilities to the requirements and desires of guests.
-This is extremely important and conforms to the "market orientation" concept in which major decisions on investment begin with the desires of the potential customers.
+Before any investment in hotels and similar lodging facilities is made, the traveling and vacation habits of the prospective guests should be studied to tailor the facilities to their requirements and desires.
+This is extremely important and conforms to the "market orientation" concept in which major decisions on investment begin with an understanding of the desires of the potential customers.
 Another factor is the harmony required between the various elements of the travel plan, the local environment, and infrastructure.